 Madagascar has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 The country has finalised the insecticide resistance management and monitoring plan.
-Madagascar has secured the finances to sustain universal coverage of key anti-malaria interventions in 2020.
+Madagascar has secured the finances to sustain universal coverage of LLINs and required ACTs in 2021.
 The country has distributed sufficient LLINs to achieve universal operational coverage of vector control for the targeted at risk population.
-Madagascar has significantly enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control and Elimination Scorecard.